circleguard/circleguard/README.md

 * Raw replay data (time, position, and keys pressed for each frame) in a nicely formatted table

 If you're only interested in using circleguard to analyze your own replays, to (eg) figure out why you missed a note or to be able to quickly jump to any point in time in a replay, don't be scared off by the talk of cheat detection above.
 When you open circleguard, [simply click the "Visualization" panel](https://i.imgur.com/Gg9ohbP.png) to easily visualize one of your replays.
 Circleguard is fully fledged as a replay analysis tool as well as a cheat detection tool.

-The replay viewer supports seeking to any timestamp in the replay, slowing down or speeding up time, frame-by-frame movement, and more.

 <img src="readme_resources/visualizer_demo.gif" alt="Demo gif of the visualizer" width="728" height="538"/><br/>
 [*(click here to view a high quality version)*](https://streamable.com/9bkq8z)